mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

 For more sophisticated applications, the :class:`ssl.SSLContext` class helps manage settings and certificates, which can then be inherited by SSL sockets created through the :meth:`SSLContext.wrap_socket` method.

+.. versionchanged:: 3.6

+   OpenSSL 0.9.8, 1.0.0 and 1.0.1 are deprecated and no longer supported.
+   In the future the ssl module will require at least OpenSSL 1.0.2 or 1.1.0.

 Functions, Constants, and Exceptions